infopirate/PeachesAhead/PITCHME.md

 The "Garbage-In" "Garbage-Out" Dilemma & our hack to fix it.

-What happens if/when a farmer mislabels a box, or what if people start creating fake copycat labels?
-There is only one problem with this.
-Blockchain does not solve the "garbage in, garbage out" problem.
-We may want to certify, for example, that a consumer is buying grass fed beef.
+1) Blockchain does not solve the "garbage in, garbage out" problem.

+We may want to certify, for example, that a consumer is buying grass fed beef. <br>
 If the first step of the process involves a farmer stating that their beef is grass fed, but this is not true, then the blockchain is providing an indelible record that the beef is grass fed.

-In short, blockchain does not eliminate the need for certification companies who inspect whether upstream suppliers are really doing what they say they are doing.
+In short, blockchain does not eliminate the need for certification companies, who inspect whether upstream suppliers are really doing what they say they are doing.

+Our Proposed Solution:

 ---